NU-CEM/Group_wiki/using_aims.md

 ```
 phonopy -p -s dos.conf
 ```
 - Plot the thermal properteries which can be evaluated with the  `-t` argument.
 This is printed out on the terminal, so copy this into the a file.
 The same info is printed into a thermal.yaml file as well but (at the risk of sounding like a broken record, because of the old script) I like the formatting that is printed on the terminal so I save it in a file (personal preference).
-Requires some formatting of the thermal.dat file (deleting the top few line, no nig deal).
+Requires some formatting of the thermal.dat file (deleting the top few lines, no nig deal).
 ```
 phonopy -p -s -t dos.conf > thermal.dat
 ```